ncm/nytm-spelling-bee/article.md

 than the equivalent loop with outer-scope state variables.
 The two nested "`fold()`" calls, as with "`collect()`" above, drive the lazy iterators to completion.

+Curiously, just changing `scores` to an array of 16-bit values slows down the C++ program by quite a large amount -- almost 10% in some tests.
+The Rust program is also affected, but less so.

 The second phase does output based on the scores accumulated above.